Qinti/nazca/README.md

 ```

 #### Getters and Setters
-The concept of the getters nd setters is used in ES6 and in the old style JS.
-Sometimes you want the property act as a
+The concept of the getters and setters is used in ES6 and in the old-style JS.
+Sometimes you want the property to act as
-method. doing some other actions apart of setting the properties.
+a method. doing some other actions apart from setting the properties.
 In nazca to declare the getter, you should use `<`
-operator at the beginnings, for the setter, use `>`.
+operator at the beginning, for the setter, use `>`.
 Let's see another example, where we get and set the variable.
 Please replace the content of the `include.nazca` with this code:
 ```javascript
 class HelloWorld < div {